alxrnz2/ERC1155-with-EIP2981-for-OpenSea/README.md

 This repo assumes basic knowledge of Solidity.
 If you're new to the language, we recommend this [tutorial](https://cryptozombies.io/en).

+To edit your smart contracts, we recommend an integrated development environment like [VS Code](https://code.visualstudio.com/).
+If using VS Code, you'll want an extension for Solidity like this popular [option](https://marketplace.visualstudio.com/items?itemName=JuanBlanco.solidity).

 ### OpenZeppelin Wizard

 We started with the [OpenZeppelin Wizard](https://docs.openzeppelin.com/contracts/4.x/wizard) to create the base ERC 1155 contracts.